oskar11120/Apache.Druid.Querying/README.md

 - [Microsoft.Extensions.DependencyInjection](Apache.Druid.Querying.Microsoft.Extensions.DependencyInjection/README.md)

 ## Querying
 Choose query type and models representing query's data using nested types of `Apache.Druid.Querying.Query<TSource>`.
 Create a query by instantiating chosen nested type.
 Set query data by calling the instance methods.
 The methods often accept `Expression<Delegate>`, using which given an object representing input data available at that point in a query and an object representing all possible operations on that input data, you create an object representing results of your chosen operations.
 To get an idea on what's possible it's best to look into project's tests.

-The queries have been designed so as much information as possible is available complie time.
-Wherever possible, the query results have been "flattened" so they are streamed to consumers as soon as possible.
+Get query json representation (to be sent to druid upon query execution) by calling `Apache.Druid.Querying.DataSource<TSource>.MapQueryToJson`.
+Execute query by calling `Apache.Druid.Querying.DataSource<TSource>.ExecuteQuery`.

-Currently available query types:
+Available query types:
 - TimeSeries
 - TopN
 - GroupBy